nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 https://attack.mitre.org/

-## Car Hacking

-Modelling how things really work is the best start for good protection.
-So any investment or use of real world hacking models improves your security design.

-Cars and especially autonomous cars are trending.
-Cars are nowadays also almost computers on wheels.
-In order to make sure it's safe, secure and vendors do not mess with your privacy hacking cars should not be a crime but should be encouraged.
-Since most advanced cars are build upon OSS software security and privacy has increased significantly.

-To know how secure cars are, use:

-The Car Hackers Handbook: <http://opengarages.org/handbook/> This Car Hackers Handbook helps you create better threat models for vehicles.
-Also your knowledge on how cars work increases per page.

 ## Industrial Internet Reference Architecture

 The IIRA is a standards-based reference architecture.
 It is a good reference to use when working in a IoT or industrial context.